modfin/bellman/README.md

 slight differences in API.
 It also became clear when we started to play around with different LLMs in our projects that the differences, while slight, had implications and for each new model introduced it became an overhead.
-There are other projects out there, like go version of langchain, that deals with some of it.
+There are other projects out there, like go version of LangChain, that deals with some of it.
-But having one proxy to hadle all types of models made things alot easier for us to iterate over problems, models and solutions.
+But having one proxy to handle all types of models made things a lot easier for us to iterate over problems, models and solutions.

 ## The Service